 Green Sorghum Burrito Bowls With Roasted Sweet Potato

-According to the Gluten Intolerance Group, sorghum is the “fifth most important cereal grain in the world”.
+Sorghum is the fifth most important cereal grain in the world.

 One of the reasons it’s so great is that it’s gluten-free.
 You pretty much cook it as you do rice, it tastes lovely and it’s filling too.